moeabdeen/1st-sql-project/README.md

 This is one of three projects where you have to apply what you have learned about Postgresql, python, git and github after being prepared by a lot of practice questions and quizes.

 ### Files used
-The files used to provide the data to be analyzed:
 - **results-1-query.csv**
 - **results-2-query.csv**
 - **results-3-query.csv**